 2 hours before dinner:

 1. Preheat the oven to 375.
 Put the chicken in, uncovered, from 75-95 minutes depending on the size.
-Let sit at least five minutes and cut into quarters for four servings.
+Let sit at least

 To make the beets, boil until fork tender (15-30 minutes depending on size) or roast, and peel.
 Chop into bite sized pieces if they didn’t already come that way.
 Mix sour cream or crème fraiche with a teaspoon or two of grainy French mustard and mix that with the beets.